guardianproject/lildebi/README.txt

 -----------
 http://packages.debian.org/unstable/debootstrap

-This package was extracted, the usr/sbin/debootstrap script placed into assets/ and the usr/share/debootstrap folder tar-bzipped into the included tarball usr-share-debootstrap.tar.bz2.
+debootstrap is downloaded directly from Debian, extracted, patched, and then tar-bzipped into the included tarball assets/debootstrap.tar.bz2.
+See external/debootstrap/Makefile for details.

 pkgdetails